Akuli/tkinter-tutorial/event-loop-stuff.md

 called an **event loop** or **main loop**.

 Button callbacks are also ran in the main loop.
-So if our button callback takes 5 seconds to run, the main loop can't proess other events while it's running.
+So if our button callback takes 5 seconds to run, the main loop can't process other events while it's running.
 For example, it can't close the root window when we try to close it.
 That's why everything froze with our `time.sleep(5)` callback.